If you have a question about studying English at Regent’s, we may have answered it here. For more information, please get in touch via email.

 When should I book my English language course?

 If you are a student who needs a visa, then we suggest applying for your English course at least a month in advance.
-The more time you allow yourself to arrange the paperwork the better: you don’t want to feel rushed and under pressure waiting for your visa to be granted.
-We also have a high season which is normally the summer and early autumn.
+The more time you allow yourself to arrange the paperwork the better, you don’t want to feel rushed and under pressure waiting for your visa to be granted.
+We also have high season which is normally the summer and early autumn.
 Hence, we recommend enrolling in advance prior to the busy period.